• Home

 If you’re considering getting some chickens of your own (or even if you already have a backyard flock), check out my post about the 7 things nobody will tell you about keeping chickens here.

-And if you are interested in other chicken related topics, click here for more blog posts about chickens.
+And if you are interested in other chicken related topics, you can read this post about a chicken feed conspiracy, or this one about the price of chicken eggs, or click here for all my blog posts about chickens.

 They are seriously my favorite pets of all time!